-This subject provides 48 hours of formal academic training in basic counselling skills and selected evidence based psychotherapies and interventions.
+This subject provides formal academic training in basic counselling skills and selected evidence based psychotherapies and interventions.
 The psychotherapies covered include Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, and Group Therapy Processes.
 Students undertake skills training in interviewing and counselling, developing the therapeutic alliance and therapeutic techniques across the lifespan.
 Non-specific factors and their influence on psychological interventions are covered.
 A critical thinking approach to the research underpinning and evaluation of empirically validated treatments is emphasised.

 |Faculty||Faculty of Society & Design|